DavidBlore/honours-project-hexapod/README.md

 # Automated Damage Control in a Hexapod Robot - CPG Controller

 This repository contains all of the code necessary to replicate the simulated experiments from the paper we submitted to the Gecco 2023 conference.
+This repo is for the CPG controller in the paper.

 To view the code for NEAT, [click here](https://github.com/DavidBlore/honours-project-NEAT).